VaimpierOfficial/Vaim-Samay/README.md

 - Track Exact Location
 - Remove all Google account
 - The author is not responsible for any issues or damage caused by this program and don't use illegel purpose
+- This exploit doesn't work in only android google chrome

 <br>